wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    The program also expects an additional top level in all <tt>.tfvars</tt> files:

+   You should now be at your operating system console.

 ### Community modules

-Modules are where the "smarts" are to manage each DevOps component:
+Terraform Modules are how to add "smartness" to manage each DevOps component:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/39751305-fb4167b4-5274-11e8-9ee4-b62324002453.png">
 <img alt="terraform-devops-vendors-807x352-107086" width="807" src="https://user-images.githubusercontent.com/300046/39751536-bd617afa-5275-11e8-943f-30ebbf17da0e.jpg"></a>